-Commercial: Commercial selling expenses increased approximately 6 percent in the first quarter of fiscal 2013 compared to the same period one year ago.
-The increase was the result of a \$0.2 million increase in personnel costs, including taxes and benefits.
-These increases are a result of the increases to support the higher level of orders, as explained previously.
+Commercial: Commercial selling expenses decreased approximately one percent in the second quarter of fiscal 2013 compared to the same period one year ago.
+The decrease was the result of reductions in convention expenses and travel and entertainment expenses, offset by an increase in personnel costs.

-Live Events: Selling expenses increased by approximately 3 percent in the first quarter of fiscal 2013 compared to the same period in fiscal 2012.
-The increase was the result of a \$0.1 million increase in personnel costs, including taxes and benefits, which was offset by net decreases in various other expenses.
+Live Events: Selling expenses increased by approximately five percent in the second quarter of fiscal 2013 compared to the same period in fiscal 2012.
+This was primarily the result of an increase in the cost of employee benefits due to an increase in workers compensation claims.

-Schools and Theatres: Selling expenses increased by \$0.2 million compared to the same period in fiscal 2012.
-The increase for the quarter was due to an increase in personnel costs, including taxes and benefits.
+Schools and Theatres: Selling expenses decreased approximately seven percent compared to the same period in fiscal 2012.
+This was mainly due to a decrease in bad debt expense.

-Transportation: Selling expenses declined approximately 2 percent for the first quarter of fiscal 2013 compared to the same period one year ago.
-The decline for the first quarter was due to a \$0.1 million decrease in bad debt and depreciation expenses, partially offset by net increases in various other expenses.
+Transportation: Selling expenses declined approximately seven percent for the second quarter of fiscal 2013 compared to the same period one year ago.
+The decline for the second quarter was due to cost reductions in travel and entertainment and convention expenses.